AGHG46087/ardex/README.md

 # ardex

-Contain some examples sketches for arduino
+Contain some examples sketches for arduino.
+The repository will be intended to add new example items and README will be set up later to document